 For credit earned in a required biology course to be applicable to the surgical technology program, credit must have been earned within the past five years and the grade earned must have been a C or above.
 Credit earned in a required biology course exceeds the five-year stipulation if the credit was earned five or more years prior to the first term in which the student enrolls into the program.

 - Be admitted to San Jacinto College.
 All students must apply Online using the Apply Texas website at www.applytexas.org.
 There is no charge to apply.

 - High School Diploma or GED Certificate required.

 - Students with any transfer credits must have college transcripts evaluated by San Jacinto College (admissions transcript evaluation) prior to submitting an application.

 - Surgical Technology Program Director has final approval of all transferred courses that apply toward the degree in Surgical Technology.

-- Transcripts from other colleges must be official and sent to the Records Management.
+- Transcripts from other colleges must be official and sent to the Office of Admissions.

 - Completion of all of the following prerequisite courses, with a minimum grade of “C,” before admission to the program.

-Course List Code Title Credits Select one of the following: 3-4 Applied Human Anatomy and Physiology I Introduction to Anatomy and Physiology (lecture & lab) Anatomy and Physiology I (Lecture)
+Course List Code Title Credits Select one of the following: 4 Introduction to Anatomy and Physiology (lecture & lab) Anatomy and Physiology I (Lecture)

 and Anatomy and Physiology I (Lab)or BIOL 2404